 Case study #1: Driving logistics efficiency with computer vision

 Our client (under NDA) is a German-based Fortune 100 engineering and technology company.
 To improve the logistics between 400+ warehouses, the client introduced a platform that turned out to be ineffective and unscalable.
 So, they have chosen N-iX as a computer vision development partner to upgrade and extend their system.

 - Changes in architecture.
 Migration to microservices architecture allowed us to add new AI-related services: anomaly detection, delivery prediction, route recommendations, object detection in logistics, OCR (optical character recognition) of labels on boxes, Natural Language Processing for document verification, data mining, and sensor data processing.

-- Computer Vision solution.
+- Computer vision solution.
 Our client had CV algorithms written by another vendor, which were inefficient and unsuitable for production.
 Therefore, we found a top-notch CV expert with a Ph.D. degree to run the CV workstream.
-After careful examination of the existing algorithms, we decided to redevelop them completely.
-We changed the architecture of the solution and introduced Continuous Delivery for Machine Learning, which allows implementing continuously repeatable cycles of training, testing, deploying, monitoring, and operating the ML models.
+After carefully examining the existing algorithms, we decided to redevelop them completely.
+We changed the architecture of the solution and introduced Continuous Delivery for Machine Learning, which allows for implementing continuously repeatable cycles of training, testing, deploying, monitoring, and operating the ML models.
 That is especially important given the global scale at which our client is operating.